The 12 Point Plan – 10. Journal

 1) How are you feeling?
 (10-20 secs):

 Ask yourself “How are you feeling out of 10?”.
-10 is really good, 1 is terrible.
+10 is Awesome, 1 is Terrible.
 Don’t overthink it, this is just a general gut feeling.
 You’re not allowed a 7 (everyone goes for a 7).
-If you’re inclined to go for 7, you have to choose 6.9 or 7.1
+If you’re inclined to go for 7, you have to choose 6.5 or 7.5

-For each of the events/themes, write which emotion/s it is bringing up for you (there are many more extensive models that define emotions, this is just a very simple one to work with):
+For each of the events/themes, write which emotion/s it is bringing up for you.
+Here is a basic list to work with:

-Steps 4-8 could be done for multiple items that you’ve listed in step 2 if you have lots of time.
-This could be a lengthy process though.
-I would suggest that you prioritise the one that is bothering you most currently and work on that for today.
+Pick one of the items from the list to work on today.
+I would suggest prioritising the one that is bothering you most currently.
 You will spot the stories that keep on appearing on your step 2 list and need addressing the more you do this process.

 Write out the story around the event/theme you’ve chosen.
 Write it conversationally, just as if you were telling someone the story.
 It may be a paragraph or two or may be a whole page of writing.